SEO for Industrial Companies: A 7-Step Guide to Creating Content That Gets Found by the Right People

 Include the primary keyword in the page title — making sure the title contains the keyword but is also clear, explanatory, succinct, and attention-grabbing (vs. robotically stringing together keywords).
 The title is the primary heading that will appear on a search results page, so you want this to be clear, enticing, and include terms that would match what the user searched on.
 You have about 60 characters before this gets cut off with an ellipse.

-For example, the meta title for this article is “SEO for Industrial Companies 7-Step Guide to Creating Content That Gets Found by the Right People”.
+For example, the meta title for this article is “SEO for Industrial Companies: An SEO/Content Creation Guide”.

 Meta Description